Heavy Menstrual Cycles Sugar Land, TX

 - Magnetic resonance imaging (MRI)—This test views internal organs and structures using a strong magnetic field and sound waves.

-Which medications can be used to treat heavy menstrual bleeding?
+Which medications can be used for Sugar Land heavy flow menstrual treatment

 Medications often are tried first to treat heavy menstrual bleeding: